hammerlab/cycledash/DEVELOP.md

 We use PostgreSQL as our datastore, with the schema described in `schema.sql`.

-In a psql session, you can load the schema with `\i schema.sql`, and you'll be good to go.
+You can load the schema with `psql cycledash < schema.sql`, and you'll be good to go.

 On OS X, setting up and running psql might look like this: